BaderLab/GenAnT/2-GeneratingGeneModels/README.md

  -p number_of_threads
 ```

 The only features in the output GTF file are transcripts and exons, with no prediction of coding sequences (typically indicated by "CDS" in the third column of the GTF file).
 Because of this, the output cannot be easily converted into a protein sequence and tested with BUSCO.
 Although this is not ideal, testing the quality and completeness of a genome annotation with BUSCO is not necessary if it will be combined with additional annotation sets and filtered using [Mikado](https://mikado.readthedocs.io/en/stable/) (explained later).
 If you used poor-quality or very short RNA-seq data, however (not recommended), there is a risk of generating short, fragmented, monoexonic transcripts.
 You can check to see if your annotation has many short, monoexonic transcripts using a summary statistics calculator provided by Mikado, `mikado util stats annotation.gff output_summary.tsv`, where `annotation.gff` is replaced by whatever annotation you want the summary statistics for, and `output_summary.tsv` is whatever you name the output summary statistics file.
-You can compare your summary statistics to that of another mammalian genome annotated by RefSeq or Ensembl.
+You can compare your summary statistics to those of another mammalian genome annotated by RefSeq or Ensembl.
 If the statistics are similar, this indicates an annotation that is likely of higher quality.
 However, if you notice that the average number of exons per transcript is very low and the number of monoexonic transcripts is very high in the genome you are annotating, this indicates that many of the gene models may be short or fragmented, and should potentially be excluded from the final annotation set or run through a pass of very stringent filtering with Mikado (tool explained later, noisy RNA-seq e.g. https://mikado.readthedocs.io/en/stable/Tutorial/Adapting/#case-study-2-noisy-rna-seq-data).

 #### BRAKER3

 If you don't have access to RNA-seq data or your RNA-seq reads are short (single-end short reads or paired-end reads shorter than 2x100bp), [BRAKER3](https://github.com/Gaius-Augustus/BRAKER) can be used to generate an annotation.
-BRAKER3 integrates RNA-seq alignment information with protein data and *ab initio* gene prediction. *Ab initio* gene predictors are mathematical models that are fed existing gene models to train their algorithms (i.e. the algorithms learn which aspects of genome structure are associated with different gene model features), so that they can then discover new gene models in genome sequences.
+BRAKER3 integrates RNA-seq alignment information with protein data and *ab initio* gene prediction. *Ab initio* gene predictors are mathematical models that are fed existing gene models to train their algorithms (i.e., the algorithms learn which aspects of genome structure are associated with different gene model features), so that they can then discover new gene models in genome sequences.
 The RNA sequences come from the species being annotated, whereas the protein sequences are typically from an online database of homologous sequences, like [OrthoDB](https://www.orthodb.org/).
 Internally, BRAKER3 uses HISAT2 to align the short RNA-seq reads to the genome, StringTie2 to create candidate gene models from these alignments, and [ProtHint](https://github.com/gatech-genemark/ProtHint) to predict CDS regions using these protein alignments.
-These data are then used as “hints” i.e. (estimations of CDS region and intron placements) when generating *ab initio* gene models with [GeneMark-ETP](https://github.com/gatech-genemark/GeneMark-ETP) and [Augustus](https://github.com/Gaius-Augustus/Augustus).
+These data are then used as “hints” i.e., estimations of CDS region and intron placements) when generating *ab initio* gene models with [GeneMark-ETP](https://github.com/gatech-genemark/GeneMark-ETP) and [Augustus](https://github.com/Gaius-Augustus/Augustus).
 Finally, BRAKER3 can also identify tRNAs, snoRNAs, and UTRs.

-The input to BRAKER3 is the soft-masked genome you wish to annotate (`your_genome.fasta`), the RNA sequences you wish to align, and protein sequence database (`orthodb.fa`).
-If you generated the previous annotation using HISAT2 + StringTie, you would have already aligned RNA-seq to the genome which would otherwise be done internally by BRAKER3.
+The input to BRAKER3 is the soft-masked genome you wish to annotate (`your_genome.fasta`), the RNA sequences you wish to align, and the protein sequence database (`orthodb.fa`).
+If you generated the previous annotation using HISAT2 + StringTie, you would have already aligned RNA-seq to the genome, which would otherwise be done internally by BRAKER3.
 Therefore, the sorted BAM file(s) that you used as input to StringTie2 can also be used as input for BRAKER3 (e.g. `rna1.bam,rna2.bam` with more comma-separated files listed if you have additional BAM files). `name_of_your_species` is whatever name you want to call you species to distinguish the output; `number_of_cores` is the same as the number of threads used for other tools (they are slightly different ways to describe essentially the same thing); and `--gff3` indicates that the desired output is a GFF3 file.

+In the context of our tutorial, the `orthodb.fa` used is the `Vertebrata.fa` file from orthoDb. (see https://github.com/BaderLab/GenomeAnnotationTutorial/blob/main/setup/GAT-InstallAndDownload.md for details)

 ```
 singularity exec braker3.sif braker.pl \